zhakezhanovv/Ali_Zhakezhanov_Frontend_Engineer_Technical_Assessment/README.md

 5. Imporve UI.
 6. Implement another API with better quality image.

-## Assunptions and opinions gained
+## Assumptions and opinions gained

 1. UI of an application matters.
 No matter how good the functionality is, users are attracted to a fancy UI and better UX.
 2. It is really hard to make a good product in short time.